fiahil/AoC/README.md

 # AoC
-Advent of Code 2018
+Advent of Code puzzles solvers

-Note: Code quality in the projects presented here is very low, and do not represent in any case what I usually produce in a professional setting.
+Note: The code quality in projects presented here is often low.
+It does not represent in any case what I usually produce in a professional setting.